-November 30, 2016 – Top three criteria to determine if a military family should build or buy a new home, presented by Andy May, COO AAFMAA Mortgage Services.
+November 30, 2016 – Top three criteria to determine if a military family should build or buy a new home, presented by Anthony Powell, Vice President of Operations AAFMAA Mortgage Services.
 Many Americans dream of building a new home.
 The American dream starts with housing, and designing the layout of a home that serves as a family’s oasis should be exciting.
 However, military families need to get back to the reality of what it takes to make this investment a success.

 If the military family doesn’t have 20% in cash, they can still build a home but compensating factors (such as other assets and income) should be present.